Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Introduction

 induces a bijection, where $M$ is a smooth $n$-dimensional manifold over $\mathbb{R}$.
 Setting $M = S^n$ gives the Hurewicz theorem.
 In light of this observation, Morel's construction of $\A^1$-Brouwer degree is the analogue of Hurewicz theorem over $\A^1$ homotopy category of smooth schemes over $k$.
 Furthermore, Asok and Fasel proved the $\A^1$ analogue of Hopf degree theorem formulated by defining an abelian group homomorphism given by

 for any smooth schemes $X$ of dimension $\geq 2$, see \cite[Theorem 2]{adf17} and \cite[Theorem 1]{af18} for further details.

 Given a smooth projective curve $C$ over $k$, however, the set of $\A^1$-homotopy classes of morphisms $[C, \Proj^1_k]$ may not necessarily have a functorial abelian group structure.
-As an alternative, we introduce the notion of a global $\A^1$ degree of a finite morphism $\pi: C \to \Proj^1_k/\infty$ by using Euler numbers of a line bundle $\pi^*(\Oh_{\Proj^1_k}(d))$ of $C$.
+As an alternative, there are two possible notions of defining global $\A^1$ degree of a finite morphism $\pi: C \to \Proj^1_k/\infty$.
+One, which we introduce in this paper, is constructed from utilizing Euler numbers of a line bundle $\pi^*(\Oh_{\Proj^1_k}(d))$ of $C$.
+See Definition \ref{def:relative_orientation} for various notions of (relative) orientations that we use in the below definitions.
+Although the choices of relative orientations are suppressed in the notations below, the below notions of global $\mathbb{A}^1$-degrees depend on such choices.